kubernetes-sigs/cluster-api/docs/proposals/20210526-cluster-class-and-managed-topologies.md

       Name string `json:"name"`

       // The number of worker nodes belonging to this set.
-      // If the value is nil, the MachineDeployment is created without the number of Replicas (defaulting to zero)
+      // If the value is nil, the MachineDeployment is created without the number of Replicas (defaulting to 1)
       // and it's assumed that an external entity (like cluster autoscaler) is responsible for the management
       // of this value.
       // +optional